w3f/Grants-Program/applications/CryptoBot.md

 ### **Project Details**
 About this game, there will be 4 components: Game Runtime, Users Controller, NFT Market Service, In-Game User action validator(we call it BotShield).

-And sure, these 4 components just the game's core, about the game itself -- UI/UX & GamePlay implementation, we will talk about it later.
+And sure, these 4 components just the game's core, the addition part is the game logic itself.

 #### Game Runtime
 Our Game Runtime will recalculate some major datas in every block: